 Airbnb/Vrbo: If you're wanting a more nontraditional experience, search for redwood cabins and treehouses on Airbnb or Vrbo.
 However, always check with the owner beforehand as many owners will not allow events.
 If the owner does allow events, be sure to sign a contract and ask questions such as whether non-staying guests can come onsite, how much parking is available, if amplified sound is allowed, and whether liability insurance is required.

 Eloping on the Santa Cruz Coast

-If you imagine saying your vows on the coast with the ocean breeze in your hair, drive up Highway 1 to Coast Dairies State Park, an area of hidden gem beaches with rugged coastal bluffs and secret coves.
-While getting down to the beach oftentimes require climbing down steep, narrow paths, the views are well worth it!
+If you imagine saying your vows on the coast with the ocean breeze in your hair, drive up north Highway 1 to Coast Dairies State Park, an area of hidden gem beaches with rugged coastal bluffs and secret coves.
+While Santa Cruz is home to many beaches, this section of coastline just 15-30 minutes away from town is worth the detour.
+Getting down to the beach oftentimes require climbing down steep, narrow paths (so avoid this area if you need areas that are easily accessible) but the views are well worth it!
 Similar to state parks, these beaches can be crowded so choose a weekday if possible for a more intimate experience.

 Creating Your Elopement Day

 Santa Cruz is full of things to do, and your elopement can be as simple as a short and sweet adventure in the redwoods or a full day of activities and adventure!
 Here's a sample timeline to get you started:

 3:00 - 4:00 Getting Ready in a Cabin and Exchanging Letters

 4:15 - 4:30 Travel to Henry Cowell State Park